Trauma Therapy in Baltimore, MD

 In-person and online Trauma Therapy in Baltimore, MD

-My office is conveniently located in Catonsville, MD outside of Baltimore.
+My office is conveniently located in Catonsville, MD situated between Ellicott City, Columbia, Elkridge, Glen Burnie and Baltimore, MD.
 Can’t make it into the office?
 No worries!
 I’ve got you covered with online trauma therapy in Maryland.